Check my pension

 You can check how much State Pension you might be entitled to at https://www.gov.uk/check-state-pension

-Make sure you keep an eye on the value of your pension.
+Make sure you keep an eye on the total value of your pensions, as this, together with your state pension entitlement, will mean you can keep tabs on how far off you are from the retirement lifestyle you want.
 This will fluctuate over time and could go up or down depending on how the investments your retirement savings are in perform.

 You can find the current value of your pension on your pension statement.
 Your statement will also give you an estimate of how much income you’re likely to get from your pension if you were to convert it into an annuity, or income for life, when you stop work.
 Find out more in our blog What does my pension statement say?.